INSO-World/Trinocular/src/registry/ReadMe.md

 - `id` ID of the service instance

 #### Response Codes

-* 404: Visualization service or instance not found
+* 404: Visualization group or service not found
 * 200: Visualization service deleted

 ### `ALL` /service/:name/broadcast/*

-Send a message to all subscribers of a visualization service.
+Send a message to all subscribers of a visualization group.

 Path parameters: